 Alas, there then blew in the "Nuland-Pyatt Spring," the gentle breezes of which wafted through the Maidan in early 2014, grew and grew and grew in intensity until it was a virtual hurricane for freedom and human rights, its virtuous force 5 winds blowing an elected government clear out of the country!

 Under a recent law, Ukraine's parliamentarians are now required to self-disclose their net worth.
 All to do with the never-ending war on corruption, don't you know, and according this story at Deutsche Welle, Poroshenko has declared a meagre 26 millions!

-Wow! from 1,600 millions to 26 millions in a mere two years?
+Wow!
+From 1,600 millions to 26 millions in a mere two years?
 That loss is almost Trumpian in scale!

-Now perhaps we should not feel pity for the man prematurely.
+But perhaps we should not feel pity for the man prematurely.
 Didn't his name come up in those Panama Papers revelations?
 You don't suppose those shell companies were part of a plan to disappear his assets, do you?